Research

 Overview of the research line/lines:

-Innovative drugs in oncology are approved and introduced in the clinical practice on the bases of pivotal clinical trials; as main limitations, clinical trials usually enroll highly selected patients and exclude some patients population which are often encounted in the clinical practice (e.g., elderly, poor performance status patients) .
-Real world evidence may close the gap between the ideal scenario of the clinical trial and the daily clinical practice; this is the rational for designing these multicenter studies both at regional and national level, aiming at investigating effectiveness and cost-effectiveness of innovative anticancer drugs such as targeted treatments and immune checkpoint inhibitors.
+Innovative oncology drugs have been approved and introduced into clinical practice based on pivotal clinical trials.
+However, these trials often have important limitations, as they typically enroll highly selected patient populations and exclude groups frequently encountered in real-world practice, such as elderly patients or those with poor performance status.
+Real world evidence may close the gap between the ideal scenario of the clinical trial and the daily clinical practice.
+In this context, the Clinical Oncology Section of DiSCOG has coordinated and conducted multicentric studies both at regional and national level, aiming at investigating effectiveness and cost-effectiveness of innovative anticancer drugs such as targeted treatments and immune checkpoint inhibitors.

 5 Publications